darkedges/cordova-plugin-voiceit/README.md

 ```
 ### Delete Enrollment

-To delete an enrollment simply call the deleteEnrollment method for the specific user like this with the following parameters: developerID, email, password, enrollmentId
+To delete an enrollment simply call the deleteEnrollment method for the specific user like this with the following parameters: developerID, email, password(not encrypted, just in text form the plugin encrypts the password using SHA256 for you), enrollmentId

 ```javascript
 VoiceIt.deleteEnrollment({